 “My child has asthma”, does that count?

-If a parent or child is medically considered high risk then the government advice has been for them to self isolate.
-The Court have made it clear that the parents need to take a sensible approach to this and if one parent is sufficiently concerned that complying with the arrangements would put them or the child at risk, then the parents should look to agree a variation to the arrangements, that they consider to be safe for everyone.
+If a parent or child is medically considered high risk then the government advice has been for them to self-isolate.
+The Court has made it clear that the parents need to take a sensible approach to this and if one parent is sufficiently concerned that complying with the arrangements would put them or the child at risk, then the parents should look to agree on a variation to the arrangements, that they consider being safe for everyone.

-In short, the Court are asking parents to take a common sense approach and work together during these uncertain times.
-This may sound sensible and straight forward on paper but brings with it concerns that some parents may use the governments advice as a ‘weapon’ to stop contact between households.
+In short, the Court is asking parents to take a common-sense approach and work together during these uncertain times.
+This may sound sensible and straightforward on paper but brings with it concerns that some parents may use the governments advice as a ‘weapon’ to stop contact between households.

-The COVID 19 pandemic and the governments daily advice is undoubtedly going to continue to change at a fast pace and further restrictions are likely to follow, which may again impact upon these arrangements, so watch this space.
+The COVID 19 pandemic and the governments’ daily advice is undoubtedly going to continue to change at a fast pace and further restrictions are likely to follow, which may again impact these arrangements, so watch this space.